AdobeDocs/campaign-web.en/help/v8/email/generative-content.md

     ![](assets/full-email-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Use original content]** option for the AI Assistant to personalize new content based on your delivery, delivery name, and selected audience.
+1. Enable the **[!UICONTROL Use original content]** option for the AI Assistant to personalize new content based on the selected content.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.